radioCKUT/digital-logsheets/README.md

 These requirements are divided up by the stakeholders they would most affect.
 Separate interfaces would likely need to be created for each of these sections, but all features (if applicable) should read from and write to the same database.

 ###Programmers
-Achieve a balance of compatibility with accessibility features.
+Maximize use of webpage accessibility features while remaining compatible with the computer in the Master Control Room.

 Allow programmers to enter the following data about their programs into an online form:

 - Basic metadata (program, air date/time, pre-record date, notes)
 - One line for the names of each programmer to be input free-form.
-Programmer names will not be associated with a given id for stats purposes.
+Programmer names will not be associated with a given id for stats purposes at this stage.
 - For each individual audio segment: start time, station-defined category, CanCon, New Rel, French Vocal.
 Request column on paper logsheet will not be replicated in the application as that column no longer relevant to log.
 Using the differences between segment start times to calculate segment durations is accpetable.

 Each individual audio segment should also have the following information attached, depending on its station-defined category: